 "This is a more serious case".

 Sergio Marchionne, the CEO of the Group Fiat, followed the Italian Grand Prix from the Ferrari pits, next to Jean Todt and Ross Brawn.
-He had hoped, in vain, for a ransom for the Maranello cars, which were unable to finish in the points even in front of their home crowd.
+He had hoped, in vain, for redemption for the Maranello cars, which were unable to finish in the points even in front of their home crowd.
 Among the men from Fiat was Andrea Agnelli, son of Umberto and board member of the Lingotto factory, who before the start was the protagonist of a curious accident on the starting grid: he collided with Fernando Alonso who was smoothly proceeding to his single-seater, the Spanish driver risked falling.
 The story ended with a handshake.

 The word 'luck' is banned from the Renault dictionary.
 It is better to say risk calculation.

-Says Pat Symonds, Technical Director, in a far from random reference to McLaren.
+Says Pat Symonds, Technical Director, in a far-from-random reference to McLaren.
 And Fernando Alonso adds:

-"If I were not to finish the next two races, I would arrive in Japan with only a seven-point lead and the situation would really become difficult.
+"If I were not to finish the next two races, I would arrive in Japan with only a seven-point lead and the situation would become really difficult.
 Kimi has the potential to win all the remaining rounds, I need to get as many points as I can".

 Here is the plan of Fernando Alonso: